Trend 1: Virtual Reality (VR)

 B2B applications of IM

-In the future, B2B conversations could move from the email exchanges to instant messages.
-New functionality could allow decision makers on the customer side to press one button to accept proposals and make buying decisions within a B2B IM chat the way Facebook is allowing consumers to book Uber rides in the B2C world.
+In the future, B2B conversations could move from email exchanges to instant messages.
+New functionality could allow decision-makers on the customer side to press one button to accept proposals and make buying decisions within a B2B IM chat the way Facebook is allowing consumers to book Uber rides in the B2C world.
 Read: no more asking for people “sign the last page of a PDF and send a scanned copy of the PDF back” in order to complete a deal.

 Trend 3: Artificial Intelligence (AI)